FAQ about printed circuit boards

 This is a hole that runs between one or more inner layers.
 They are normally mechanically drilled.

-4. What are the different types of HDI features?
+5. Are there different types of HDI features?

 This varies from manufacturer to manufacturer, but in general you can say that the majority of manufacturers can produce them as follows:

 B = 0.20 mm